-Somewhere in the past, we'd handled these by saying they are verbs that take VPs.
-(I think, maybe we didn't.
-But we might have if we needed to.)
+Somewhere in the past, we might have handled these by saying they are verbs that take VPs.
+(I think, maybe we didn't actually need to.
+But had we needed to, this is how we might have approached it.)

 We're now going to consider a different approach.